paulosullivan/examples/rest-spring-jersey/rest-spring-jersey/readme.txt

    3.1 is now available.
 2) Spring Framework 4.1.4 (plus Java configuration instead of XML)
 3) Maven 3
-4) Maven jetty Plugin v8 (you need to use v8 or above to support the servlet 3.0 API) v9 is now available
+4) Maven Jetty Plugin v8 (you need to use v8 or above to support the servlet 3.0 API) v9 is now available

 Notes